-The Core Strategy for the district of South Cambridgeshire plans for the development proposed in RPG6, and subsequently the Cambridgeshire and Peterborough Structure Plan 2003.
+South Cambridgeshire's Core Strategy 2007 plans for the development proposed in Regional Planning Guidance 6 (RPG6, 2000), and subsequently the Cambridgeshire and Peterborough Structure Plan 2003.

-The East of England Plan, that will replace RPG6, is currently in at an advanced stage of preparation, having reached the modifications stage.
-It carries forward the requirements of RPG6 for the Cambridge Sub-Region for the period to 2016.
-This plan has been subject to a Habitats Directive Assessment, which concludes that the plan will not have a likely significant effect on Natura 2000 and Ramsar sites, and hence Appropriate Assessment is not required for any of the policies in the RSS.
-It states that the reasons for this include:
+The East of England Plan (RSS) was published in May 2008.
+It incorporates and carries forward the requirements of RPG6 and the Structure Plan for the Cambridge Sub-Region for the period to 2016.
+This plan was subject to an initial Habitats Regulations Assessment, which concluded that the plan will not have a likely significant effect on Natura 2000 and Ramsar sites, and hence Appropriate Assessment is not required for any of the policies in the RSS.
+This initial HRA states that the reasons for this include:

-- That the policies will not result in any development; - The policies make provision for development, but the exact location is to be selected following the consideration of options in lower tier plans (i.e. by local development plans, programmes and strategies); - The policy concentrates the development in urban areas away from Natura 2000 and Ramsar sites: - That the policies specifically state that development should avoid any adverse effects on the integrity of Natura 2000 or Ramsar sites; and - Policy ENV3 states that local planning authorities should 'ensure that development does not have adverse effects on the integrity of sites of European or international importance'; - Generic provisions have been made within the policies in the RSS (e.g. Policy ENV3) supported by more specific provisions to ensure that the integrity of Natura 2000 and Ramsar sites are not adversely affected by development (Policies SS9, E7, C2, and WAT2).
+- That the policies will not result in any development; - The policies make provision for development, but the exact location is to be selected following the consideration of options in lower tier plans (i.e. by local development plans, programmes and strategies); - The policy concentrates the development in urban areas away from Natura 2000 and Ramsar sites;

+- That the policies specifically state that development should avoid any adverse effects on the integrity of Natura 2000 or Ramsar sites; - Policy ENV3 states that local planning authorities should 'ensure that...development does not have adverse effects on the integrity of sites of European or international importance'; and - Generic provisions have been made within the policies in the RSS (e.g. Policy ENV3) supported by more specific provisions to ensure that the integrity of Natura 2000 and Ramsar sites are not adversely affected by development (Policies SS9, E7, C2, and WAT2).